HermanShpryhau/MJC-School-Theory/Module #2. REST API Basics.md

 5. The `DispatcherServlet` consults a **view resolver** to map the logical view name to a specific view implementation.
 6. Now that `DispatcherServlet` knows which view will render the result, the request’s job is almost over.
 Its final stop is at the **view implementation** where it delivers the model data.
 7. The **view** will use the model data to render output that will be carried back to the client by the response object

+### REST Principles
+1. **Uniform interface.** All API requests for the same resource should look the same, no matter where the request comes from.
+The REST API should ensure that the same piece of data, such as the name or email address of a user, belongs to only one uniform resource identifier (URI).
+Resources shouldn’t be too large but should contain every piece of information that the client might need.
+2. **Client-server decoupling.** In REST API design, client and server applications must be completely independent of each other.
+The only information the client application should know is the URI of the requested resource; it can't interact with the server application in any other ways.
+Similarly, a server application shouldn't modify the client application other than passing it to the requested data via HTTP.
+3. **Statelessness.** REST APIs are stateless, meaning that each request needs to include all the information necessary for processing it.
+In other words, REST APIs do not require any server-side sessions.
+Server applications aren’t allowed to store any data related to a client request.
+4. **Cacheability.** When possible, resources should be cacheable on the client or server side.
+Server responses also need to contain information about whether caching is allowed for the delivered resource.
+The goal is to improve performance on the client side, while increasing scalability on the server side.
+5. **Layered system architecture.** In REST APIs, the calls and responses go through different layers.
+As a rule of thumb, don’t assume that the client and server applications connect directly to each other.
+There may be a number of different intermediaries in the communication loop.
+REST APIs need to be designed so that neither the client nor the server can tell whether it communicates with the end application or an intermediary.
+6. **Code on demand (optional).** REST APIs usually send static resources, but in certain cases, responses can also contain executable code (such as Java applets).
+In these cases, the code should only run on-demand.